 Although many of us see our symptoms improve or resolve after conservative or medical treatment, some may have persistent inflammation and infection.
 In fact, some people’s sinusitis may only be cured through surgery.
 This option is usually for those who experience recurrent episodes of acute sinusitis or chronic rhinosinusitis.
 The overall objective of surgery is to treat sinusitis by improving sinus drainage, removing infected mucus and tissue, and reducing the blockages in the sinuses and nasal cavities.

 There are several procedures that doctors may perform in order to treat chronic sinusitis.
 The purpose of surgical treatment is the following:

 - Expand the normal, ordinary openings of the sinuses

 - Open swollen and blocked sinus cells

 - Remove sites of infection and pus within the sinuses

-- Rid the nasal cavity of any and all nasal polyps
+- Rid the nasal cavity of nasal polyps and polypoid tissue

 - Repair structural abnormalities inside the nose (i.e. deviated septum)

-After surgery and a proper recovery period, most individuals feel as if their sinus problems will no longer be a burden in their life.
+After surgery and a proper recovery period, many individuals feel as if their sinus problems are improved greatly.
 However, chronic sinusitis is called “chronic” for a reason, and there is a possibility that the same problems could potentially reveal themselves once more, upon which you are encouraged to consult with your doctor immediately.

 Filter through patient reviews of Dr. Bennett from all around the web